HydroModPy/HydroModPy/docs/readthedocs/source/architecture/calibration/index.rst

 It separates four complementary views:

-- where launcher-managed calibration orchestration lives,
+- where the calibration entry point and orchestration live in the package,
 - how one calibration session executes and records candidate runs,
 - which core classes stay reusable across cases and methods,
 - how runnable case packages are organized around the shared core.